 What happens after you apply

-We’ll keep you updated.
-You do not need to chase us.
+We’ll keep you updated on progress, you do not need to chase us.

 On the day of the exchange